rsms/js-wasmc/README.md

   -debug, -g       Disable optimizations and include data for debuggers.
   -watch, -w       Watch source files and rebuild as needed.
-  -config <file>   Load config file from <file> instead of <dir>/wasmc.js -clean           Rebuild even when product and sources are up to date.
+  -config <file>   Load config file from <file> instead of <dir>/wasmc.js -image <string>  Docker image to build with instead of rsms/emsdk:1.39.4 -clean           Rebuild even when product and sources are up to date.
   -quiet, -q       Do not print information to stdout except for warnings and errors -help, -h        Show help message and exit